Nanotechnology and Renewable Energy MSc – 2023 entry

 What you will study

-You’ll begin by learning the fundamentals behind nanotechnology, before discussing its implementation using nanomaterials – such as graphene, carbon nanotubes, 2D materials and perovskite solar cells.
+You’ll begin by learning the fundamentals behind nanotechnology, before examining its implementation using nanomaterials – such as graphene, carbon nanotubes, 2D materials and perovskite solar cells.

-Completion of the course will provide you with the essential skills needed to advance your career in the rapidly developing renewable energy field.
-You can take part in the clean energy revolution taking place today, where the decarbonising of energy is the number one priority all around the world.
+You can take part in the clean energy revolution taking place today, where the decarbonising of energy is the number one priority around the world.

 Professional recognition